 Not yet, but with your help we expect that soon it will.

-Getting these tools into the hands of curious users will help us understand food variation, and that’s the #1 reason to get involved through buying a tool at this time.
+Getting these tools into the hands of farm and community partners is helping us understand food variation.
 Initially, this data will be used for device calibrations, and correlations with our in-lab data.
 Once those calibrations are complete, it’s likely some, or maybe even all, of the data we’re gathering now will be able to be “back-calibrated” to derive meaningful statistics, but we won’t know for sure until we get there.